 LinkedIn is the web version of business networking.
-We've all heard that networking is the best way to find a new job and you can look at LinkedIn as the online equivalent to in-person business networking.
+Most people have heard that networking is the best way to find a new job and you can look at LinkedIn as the online equivalent to in-person business networking.
 For job seekers, LinkedIn provides a free and easy way to network with large numbers of people they know and the people that those people know.
 LinkedIn also allows job seekers to follow the news and job postings for their targeted employers.

 For employers, LinkedIn provides a wealth of information about the qualifications of job seekers and can help employers leverage their own networks to find potential candidates for job openings.
 LinkedIn also offers employers a fee-based solution that allows them to more quickly and easily find potential job candidates that best match the qualifications of the job they want to fill.

 Like LinkedIn, Facebook and Twitter enable employers to create a presence that reflects their employment brand, find potential candidates, and post jobs.
 In addition, they enable great opportunities for communicating with groups of individuals who wish to follow the organization.
 Some companies have job channels and/or individual recruiters who operate dedicated Twitter accounts for communicating with interested job candidates.